riscv-steel/riscv-steel/docs/index.md

 # Overview

-## About Steel Core
+## Introduction

-Steel is a 3-stage single-issue in-order RISC-V microprocessor core designed to be simple and easy to use.
-It is intended for use as a processing unit in embedded systems projects.
+Steel is a microprocessor core that implements the RV32I and Zicsr instruction sets of the RISC-V specifications.
+It is designed to be easy to use and targeted for embedded systems projects.

-**Key features:**
+## Key features

-* Easy to use
+* Simple and easy to use
-* Targeted for use in FPGAs
-* Implements the RV32I base instruction set + Zicsr extension
+* Implements the RV32I base instruction set + Zicsr extension + M-mode privileged architecture
-* M-mode privilege level support
+* 3 pipeline stages, single-issue
 * Hardware described in Verilog
-* 3 pipeline stages
-* Single-issue
-* Fully documented
+* Full documentation
-* Passed all RV32IZicsr tests from RISC-V test and compliance suites
+* Passed all RISC-V Compliance Suite tests for the RV32I and Zicsr instruction sets
-* 1.36 CoreMarks / MHz
+* 1.36 CoreMarks/MHz

 ## Licensing

 Steel is distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 The license text is reproduced in the `LICENCE.md` file.
-Read it carefully and make sure you understand its terms before using Steel in your own projects.
+Read it carefully and make sure you understand its terms before using Steel in your projects.

-## Specifications version
+## Specifications

-Steel aims to be compliant with the following RISC-V specifications:
+Steel aims to be compliant with the following versions of the RISC-V specifications:

 * Base ISA RV32I version **2.1**
 * Zicsr extension version **2.0**
 * Machine ISA version **1.11**

-## Online repository
+## GitHub repo

 Steel files and documentation are available at GitHub ([github.com/rafaelcalcada/steel-core](https://github.com/rafaelcalcada/steel-core)).